As an eCommerce store owner, you already have a conversion and marketing funnel in place.

 3. Make it easy to compare options

-Here's how to create a stcutured comparision chart:
+Here's how to create a structured comparison chart:

 - Create a comprehensive product comparison chart for your products and also include your competitors’

-- Add in details that make your brand stand apart fromthe rest (if your price is higher, wow them with the features—articulate precisely so that they know what they’re paying for)
+- Add in details that make your brand stand apart (if your price is higher, wow them with the features—they need to know what they’re paying for)

 - Add in reviews, ratings, and product specs (you can also add best-seller tags and a “Who generally buys this product?” section)